Shadwen

 Shadwen is a stealth video game developed and published by Frozenbyte.
-The game was released for Windows, macOS, Linux and PlayStation 4 in May 2016.
+The game was released for macOS, Linux, macOS, PlayStation 4, and Windows in May 2016.

 Gameplay

 Shadwen is a stealth video game played from a third-person view.

 Plot

 An assassin named Shadwen embarks on a quest to kill the king and must also protect a young girl named Lily.
 Lily's father was taken to a quarry by kingsmen, and her mother died in the recent spring.
 She kept herself alive by finding food and shelter throughout the summer, but struggled to feed herself as the weeks went on.
 She meets Shadwen while trying to steal apples from a tree in the city graveyard.
 Her mother used to tell her stories where kind and gentle people came out on top.
 Her opinion of Shadwen can change depending on if she sees Shadwen kill people or not.
 Shadwen lived in the Dark Forest and was hired by the current king to kill the former king.
 The current king went back on his word to pay her and instead burned down the forest where she lived to try and kill her.
 Seeking revenge, Shadwen makes her way to his castle to either end his life or exact payment.